 Ullman shows Wendy and Jack into the entry to the lounge, where there are a number of the sort of old black and white pictures of past guests on prominent display as had been in Ullman's office.
-We see in the entry area the poster that reads "Camera Walk" which had been in the lobby on the day of the interview.
+We see in the entry area the poster that reads "Camera Walk" that had been in the lobby on the day of the interview.
 The "Camera Walk" is all these photos depicting the history of the hotel.

 Passing through the Colorado Lounge, over which an American flag hangs on one side, Wendy exclaims to her husband her enthusiasm for the hotel.